 I learned it the hard way.
 Very hard, but amusing way!

-Last year, we started processing my brother’s papers for his employment in Canada.
+Late in 2016, we started processing my brother’s papers for his employment in Canada.
 It took us around six months to prepare all the requirements including his passport.
-We submitted the documents via the MyCIC website in April of this year, I did everything online.
+We submitted the documents via the MyCIC website in April 2017, I did everything online.

 His flight schedule is 9AM, so we left Quezon City at 4AM.
 On our way to the airport, I had this strange feeling that something is not quite right.
 I just still couldn’t believe that it happened so fast, that it is even possible to do it that quick.
 When we passed by the POEA office in Ortigas, I had this deep sigh of relief thinking that we didn’t have to go through all the process inside that building.
 I would often see long lines there in the past and it surely looks depressing.